Skip to Main Content

 Sources for tax case law:

-• Tax Law Search.
+• Fastcase Premium.
 Searches case law from all U.S. courts (Tax Court, Federal Claims, District, Appeals, Supreme) that hear tax cases.
-Lexis-Nexis Academic.
+HeinOnline.
+Case law content.

 Administrative Rulings, or revenue rulings, are public administrative rulings by the Internal Revenue Service (IRS).
 They apply the law to issues or situations not addressed by the code, regulations, or case law.
 Public administrative rulings are subordinate to the Internal Revenue Code and other statutes, Treasury regulations, treaties and court decisions.